Rahul-Choudhary-3614/Deep-Reinforcement-Learning-Notebooks/README.md

 Credits: A lot of theory part for initial few notebooks is taken from Book:Foundations of Deep Reinforcement Learning By Graesser Laura and  Keng Wah Loon.

-Codes are not taken from anywhere so if you face any issue you can contact me at rcstark3614@gmail.com.